QTM499: Quantitative Sciences Capstone

 The senior capstone for QTM is a culminating (1 – 2 semester-long) experience for seniors (juniors may be accepted under special circumstances).
 It is a distinctive industry-college collaboration where organizations (capstone partners) bring us their unique challenges, and a team of 3-5 students is composed to provide theoretically sound, analytically rigorous and creative solutions.

 The capstone course provides an opportunity for students to apply their knowledge of the foundations, theory and methods of data science, along with their substantive expertise to address data driven problems in industry, government, and the non-profit sector.
+There is also a writing lab component of the capstone where students learn professional communication and can hone thier presentation and writing skills.
 Capstone partners can expect periodic progress updates throughout the semester and a final deliverable that consists of a presentation of findings/insights, applicable models/code, and a recommended course of action.

 Projects are expected to progress through the following phases: